 Much of the time spent at the conference is focused on building consensus on important agenda issues from the fellowship and World Services.
-While consensus building requires hearing and respecting all points of view, it does not necessarily mean that the discussion phase of decisionmaking becomes a kind of "sharing session" where all participants speak about how they feel.
+While consensus building requires hearing and respecting all points of view, it does not necessarily mean that the discussion phase of decision-making becomes a kind of "sharing session" where all participants speak about how they feel.
 It is about finding the common ground that every participant can support, even when that common ground is not exactly as every participant may desire.
 Adequate discussion takes time and may occur in the conference meeting as a whole, in panels, or in small groups.
 Regardless of how these discussions occur, they require commitment from each participant to focus on the issues at hand as well as skilled facilitation to encourage that focus and lead the group toward consensus.
 The benefits or results of this process are a greater understanding of the proposals, agreement among participants to move forward, and, if needed, the modification of the proposals being considered to reflect the will of the body which has been clarified from the discussions.
 As the group moves into a decision, a facilitator can ask if there are any objections.
 If there are, the group can discuss those objections by topic and then move to a decision.
 Only after adequate discussion and consensus building has occurred does the conference take a final vote in order to formalize its decisions.
-In the case of motions, this final vote happens in the formal old or new business session; in the case of proposals, the final vote occurs in the discussion session that precedes the formal business session.
-Ideally, a decision can be reached by asking if there are any objections.
-If there are objections, a more formal process is used to determine the conference's decision.